1940

 Headstock: Horizontal ‘Gibson’ script logo

-Neck/fingerboard: 20 fret fingerboard with pointed end and custom ordered ‘Super 400’ style inlays from the first fret.
+Neck/fingerboard: 20 fret fingerboard with pointed end.
 Wide neck heel

 Body: 17-inch body with maple back and sides, Venetian cutaway, Natural finish and large bound f-holes